geometalab/osmaxx/header.md

 ## Common Attributes

-These attributes are common to all tables (eventually except table from external sources).
+These attributes are common to all tables (except maybe tables from external sources).

 |Attribute   |Data Type         |Description                                   |Osm Tags       |